hashicorp/terraform-website/content/source/docs/enterprise/logging.html.md

 {hostname}-{servicename}
 ```

 Where `hostname` is the fqdn you provided when setting up Terraform Enterprise, and `servicename` is the name of the service whose logs can be found in the stream.
-More information about each service can be found in [`tfe-architecture`](#private-terraform-enterprise-architecture).
+More information about each service can be found in [Terraform Enterprise Architecture](./faq.html#terraform-enterprise-architecture).

 For example, if your Terraform Enterprise installation is available at `tfe.mycompany.io`, you'll find CloudWatch Log streams like the following: